sitakerchen/Refrigerator_Assistant/README.md

 this is a tool which written in python3.
-UI is build with QT.
+UI is build with Tkinter.